Nick Tenconi: UKIP

-He was elected as deputy leader of UKIP in May 2024, after having only recently joined, and later took on the role as acting leader after Lois Perry quit and endorsed Reform UK during the July 2024 general election.
-Perry later claimed that she quit because "there was something 'sinister' going on, which she had not foreseen, certain elements in the leadership, whom she does not name, 'wanted to go after quite an extreme viewpoint'".
+Tenconi was elected as deputy leader of UKIP in May 2024, after having only recently joined, and later took on the role as acting leader after Lois Perry quit and endorsed Reform UK during the July 2024 general election.
+According to Searchlight, Perry later said that she quit because "there was something 'sinister' going on, which she had not foreseen, certain elements in the leadership, whom she did not name, 'wanted to go after quite an extreme viewpoint'".
 However, she said that Tenconi was not part of this extremist tendency.

-After Tenconi took leadership of UKIP, he attempted to move closer to controversial activist Tommy Robinson, and appointed anti-Islam activist and preacher Calvin Robinson as its lead spokesperson, and also entered into talks with anti-Muslim influencer Katie Hopkins.
+According to Searchlight, after Tenconi took leadership of UKIP, he attempted to move closer to controversial activist Tommy Robinson, appointed anti-Islam activist and preacher Calvin Robinson as its lead spokesperson, and entered into talks with anti-Muslim influencer Katie Hopkins.

-Tenconi was also seen with a loudspeaker at anti-migrant protests in Plymouth in August 2024, and at other anti-migrant protests in Aldershot and Reading leading chants of 'invaders out'.
-Tenconi alleged that a man who killed three young girls in Southport, which sparked the anti-migrant riots, was "under orders".
-Tenconi was also at a protest in London on 1 August 2024 which turned violent.
+Tenconi was at a protest in London on 1 August 2024 which turned violent.
+He was seen with a loudspeaker at anti-migrant protests in Plymouth in August 2024, and at other anti-migrant protests in Aldershot and Reading leading chants of 'invaders out'.
+According to Searchlight, Tenconi alleged that a man who killed three young girls in Southport, which sparked the anti-migrant riots, was "under orders".

 On 5 February 2025, UKIP announced that Tenconi had been ratified as party leader.
-Since becoming leader, Mr Tenconi has made Christian identity politics an important part of UKIP’s campaign.
+Since becoming leader, Tenconi has made Christian identity politics an important part of UKIP's campaign.

 On 8 August 2025, Tenconi published a video depicting himself in attendance of an anti-migrant demonstration in Portsmouth.
 In this video, he is seen performing a gesture that some, including Hope not Hate, have compared to a Nazi salute.
 The gesture was made while dancing to the 1999 Italian song L'amour toujours, which in 2024 was banned from being played at Munich's Oktoberfest by the organisers after it became an anthem of the German far-right.
-Both Tenconi and Turning Point UK denied the accusations, claiming them to be a "ridiculous smear," with Tenconi reiterating that "[the] ideology at UKIP is conservatism," with the party standing "wholeheartedly against the far-right and Nazism".
+Both Tenconi and Turning Point UK denied the accusations, stating they were a "ridiculous smear," with Tenconi reiterating that "[the] ideology at UKIP is conservatism," with the party standing "wholeheartedly against the far-right and Nazism".

-On Remembrance Sunday 2025, Tenconi posted on X about attending the Cenotaph ceremony on Whitehall.
-This was accompanied by a photo of himself standing in front of a structure, surrounded by trees and bushes, that read "Borough of Aldershot".
-Tenconi later clarified that he had visited Whitehall and Aldershot.